-1 Introduction
+1 INTRODUCTION

-The Oxford EMCRF is part of the NIHR Oxford Clinical Research Facility.
 The NIHR Oxford CRF supports the delivery of experimental research projects to the highest standards of research and clinical governance.
 The infrastructure and processes ensure that quality and safety considerations are embedded throughout the facility and promote a culture of continual quality improvement.
 The facility has a documented and maintained quality management system in accordance with the principles of GCP and all applicable regulatory requirements.
-Oxford EMCRF also aims to work to the best practice principles outlined by the NIHR UKCRF Network workstream and current MHRA Guidance for CRF accreditation.
+The CRF also aims to work to the best practice principles outlined by the NIHR UKCRF Network workstream and current MHRA Guidance for CRF accreditation.
 It takes a risk adaptive approach to assuring participant safety.